-This website is owned by Rockler Press, Inc. We currently do business as Woodworker’s Journal.
+This website (woodworkersjournal.com) is owned by Rockler Companies, Inc.

-We have created this website to provide additional services to our customers and potential customers online.
+We have created this website to provide services to our readers and potential readers online.
 On our website you can:

 - Subscribe to Woodworker’s Journal magazine

-- Sign up for our free email newsletter, the Woodworker’s Journal eZine
+- Sign up for our free email newsletter, the Woodworker’s Journal Weekly

 - Give us feedback and ask us questions about our magazine, products and website

 - Read more about our magazine and products